 The curriculum involved analogue forms of making such as construction and digital electronics like programming which benefit by the increase in makerspaces.

-Dr Jo and Dr Agnieszka wanted to extend the approaches explored in the e-felted mushroom workshop by combining art and science with textiles and electronic arts to bring ecologically sustainable and mindful practices to their community, with the end result being the virtual e-hyperbolic crochet workshop at the UOW Makerspace.
+Dr Law and Dr Golda wanted to extend the approaches explored in the e-felted mushroom workshop by combining art and science with textiles and electronic arts to bring ecologically sustainable and mindful practices to their community, with the end result being the virtual e-hyperbolic crochet workshop at the UOW Makerspace.

 The e-hyperbolic crochet workshop used 100 per cent cotton recycled t-shirt yarn, bamboo crochet hooks, and electronics.

-Dr Jo and Dr Agnieszka were inspired by the medicinal properties of fungi and the significant role fungi play in fighting climate change, acting as climate warriors.
+Dr Law and Dr Golda were inspired by the medicinal properties of fungi and the significant role fungi play in fighting climate change, acting as climate warriors.

 “It’s motivated by ‘creative slow making’ involving hand-made textiles and electronics, and how these making processes can respond to current dual global crises facing us today: mental well-being and climate change.”

-Dr Jo and Dr Agnieszka learned through tactile exploration of recycled soft materials and slow crafting of old and new technologies; they have the ability to insert them into STEM.
+Dr Law and Dr Golda learned through tactile exploration of recycled soft materials and slow crafting of old and new technologies; they have the ability to insert them into STEM.

 The academics say they are interested in making science knowledge more tangible whilst deploying environmentally responsible practices.